usgs/wdfn-blog/README.md

   * `slug` slug will be the name of your url after waterdata.usgs.gov/blog/xxx

-  * `image` is not required, but will improve the look of the main "update" page.
+  * `image` is not required, but will improve the look of the main "blog" page.
 Without an image, a generic USGS image will be included.

   * `categories` is a small list of approved options.
 The current list is `Data Science`, `Applications`, and `Software Development`.
 For each category, there is a designated list of people that have the authority to approve posts.